El Carajillo Quemado

 5. 05

-Despite the beautiful presentation, the drink must be vigorously stirred by the guest right before consuming to mix the sweet base with the bitter coffee.
+Despite the beautiful presentation, the drink must be vigorously stirred by your guest to integrate the sweet aromatic base with the bitter coffee crema before taking that first sip.

 Notes